notwa/lips/README.md

 ; however, note that the 'x' in "0x" must be lowercase.
 ; the same applies for 0b and 0o for binary and octal, respectively.

-; coprocessor 0 registers are case-insensitive as well, ; though this may change in the future.
+; coprocessor 0 registers are case-insensitive as well.
     mfc0    a1, CouNT

 ; labels are defined with a colon, and referenced without a prefix, as such: